anurag-176/Androidx-location-tracking/README.md

 rest is coded by me

 Well, you may delete some unwanted lines of views init. in onCreate, I was lazy to remove those, anyway that wont affect the functioning.

+USAGE:
+1. Create a Map Activity
+2. Plug in your API keys
+3. Add location permissions to your Manifest.
+3. Test if basic Map is loading.
+4. Then simply copy paste the respective java and xml files